gioblu/PJON/strategies/AnalogSampling/README.md

 **Medium:** Light |
 **Pins used:** 1 / 2

 `AnalogSampling` is designed to sample digital data using analog readings.
 It can be used to communicate data wirelessly, through any sort of radiation trasducer but it is optimized for light.
 It was implemented it in the far 2011 as a stand-alone physical layer able to use a couple of LEDs as wireless transceivers connecting two devices in half-duplex mode with a range of maximum 5 meters with ideal conditions.
-It always remained at experimental stage.
-It has been updated to act as a PJON Strategy and work nominally with a single bidirectional transceiver (a single LED for both reception and transmission) or using separate pins for transmission and reception, to enable more standard use cases.
+It always remained at experimental stage, here you can see the first [video documented experiment](https://www.youtube.com/watch?v=-Ul2j6ixbmE).
+It has been debugged and updated to act as a PJON Strategy and work nominally with a single bidirectional transceiver (a single LED for both reception and transmission) or using separate pins for transmission and reception, to enable more standard use cases.

 ####Compatibility
 - ATmega88/168/328 16Mhz (Diecimila, Duemilanove, Uno, Nano, Mini, Lillypad)